KangHuang/excel-services/README.md

 ## PHP platform for proprietary services performed by Excel

-This project is developed based on Laravel 5.2 ( https://laravel.com/docs/5.2 ) and its tutorial application provided by bestmomo ( https://github.com/bestmomo/laravel5-example ) including the fronted templates and functions email confirmation, password reset, etc. The work of this project is elaborated in the dissertation report 'developing cloud services for proprietary software'.
+This project is developed based on Laravel 5.2 ( https://laravel.com/docs/5.2 ) and its tutorial application provided by bestmomo (https://github.com/bestmomo/laravel5-example ) including the frontend templates and functions for email confirmation, password reset, etc. The work of this project is elaborated in the dissertation report
+'developing cloud services for proprietary software'.

 This application has been deployed in the website ( https://www.jjbioenergy.org/ ), where the usage (user manual) is explained in Appendix A of the dissertation report.
 This document explains the installation of the application.

 ### installation for Linux

-1. install LAMP stack `sudo apt-get install lamp-server^`
+1. Install LAMP stack `sudo apt-get install lamp-server^`

 1. Install Composer (dependency manager for php) following https://getcomposer.org/